What is Erb’s Palsy?

 Therapy for Erb’s Palsy

-Physical therapy for Erb’s palsy is the most common treatment method.
-Physical therapy combines exercises, stretching and other movements to repair the damage done at birth.
+Physical therapy for Erb’s palsy is a common treatment.
+Therapy for Erb’s palsy combines exercises, stretching and other movements to repair the damage done at birth.
 By doing physical therapy over a period of several months, most children are able to recover from Erb’s palsy.

 What types of physical therapy will work for your child depends on the issues they face with their condition.
 Stretches and range of motion activities can improve a child’s control, while sensory activities can restore any lost feeling.